 TBT-S (Temperament Based Therapy with Supports) is eating disorder treatment for older adolescents and adults.

-Originally from the US, TBT-S evolved from Family Based Treatment, and it fits with the EDFA ethos that family and carers are central to recovery, as this treatment acknowledges and embraces the family in the treatment process.
+Originally from the US, TBT-S recognises that family and carers are central to recovery, as this treatment acknowledges and embraces the family in the treatment process.

-TBT-S uses talk therapy to help the person with an eating disorder (and their support people) understand how their symptoms can be explained by their temperament – an umbrella term involving biology, brain functioning, genetics and personality traits.
+TBT-S uses experiential therapy to help the person with an eating disorder (and their support people) understand how their symptoms can be explained by their temperament – an umbrella term involving biology, brain functioning, genetics and personality traits’.

 Carer and Clinician Education

 In early 2019, EDFA conducted a series of sold out workshops across the country.

 In partnership with EDANZ, we were able to reach over 350 carers and clinicians across Australia and New Zealand.

 EDFA brought clinicians and carers together for the workshops to recognise that both are critical members of the team and can learn from each other as well as the TBT-S presenters.